Memories Logo

 Mary Regier, née Hanania, passed away in Berkeley, California, on December 28 2020.
 She was 94.
 She was born in 1926 into a Palestinian family and raised primarily in Jerusalem.
 An early interest in mathematics and statistics led her to a B.A.
 (1946) and M.A.
 (1948) from the American University of Beirut (AUB), and a Ph.D.
 (1957) from UC Berkeley.
 In 1958, she married Frank Regier, who moved ... more

-Join Memories to request access to contribute your cherished photos, videos, and stories to Mary's life story with others who loved them.
+Join Memories to request access to contribute your cherished photos, videos, and stories to Mary's memory board with others who loved them.

 Terry Regier George, Issa (father), Mary, Emily (mother), and Jack, in Dheisheh, Palestine.